tdipisa/doc-ckan/source/install/setup_centos.rst

 Configure the GeoServer location for Auth/Auth
 ''''''''''''''''''''''''''''''''''''''''''''''

-For protected data in GeoServer te CKAN user must be authenticated when WMS requests are performed from the CKAN's WMS preview.
+For protected data in GeoServer the CKAN user must be authenticated when WMS requests are performed from the CKAN's WMS preview.
 This implies some requirements:

 * CKAN and GeoServer must have the same users (i.e. CKAN must replicate the same users of GeoServer)